atria-soft/ewol/README.md

 Compile software and install :

-	For this you might use a priject that create binaies or somting else ...
+	For this you might use a project that create binaries or something else ...
 	Show http://github.com/HeeroYui/edn project

 Dependency packages
 ===================

 	sudo apt-get install g++ libgl1-mesa-dev zlib1g-dev libasound2-dev
 	# if you want to compile with clang :
 	sudo apt-get install clang
+	# if you want to compile for windows :
+	sudo apt-get install mingw32

 Copyright (c)
 =============